jina-ai/jina/docs/concepts/serving/executor/add-endpoints.md

 hello world 2
 ```

-You can also implement streaming endpoints in newer versions of DocArray.
-Refer to {ref}`this section <streaming-endpoits-docarray-v2>` to learn more.
 You can also refer to the following Javascript code to connect with the streaming endpoint from your browser:

 ```html